-Each Operator will, on a daily basis, be required to upload their schedules, as well as tactically manage their fleet to ensure the optimum usage of available landing slots at all airports subject to a traffic management initiative (TMI).
+Each operator will, on a daily basis, be required to upload their schedules, as well as tactically manage their fleet to ensure the optimum usage of available landing slots at all airports subject to the Ground Delay Program (GDP).

-Pilots of unscheduled flights planning to operate into Sydney, Brisbane, Melbourne or Perth during the hours of a ground delay program are required to call the NCC on 1800 020 626, and Airport Coordination Australia (ACA) (02) 9313 5469 as appropriate prior to their flight to obtain a Calculated Off Blocks Time (COBT) for their departure.
+Pilots of unscheduled flights planning to operate into Sydney, Brisbane, Melbourne or Perth during the hours of a GDP are required to call the NCC on 1800 020 626, and Airport Coordination Australia (ACA) 02 9313 5469 as appropriate prior to their flight to obtain a Calculated Off Blocks Time (COBT) for their departure.
 Refer to ATFM Pilot Briefing Paper Version 5 and Guide for Operations through Airports Subject to Slot Scheme and Ground Delay Programs for more information on this process.

-Airport Operators will be assigned a passive read only access.
-This access will provide them with arrival and departure information for aircraft operating into and out of their airport.
+Airport operators will be assigned read only access to Harmony providing arrival and departure information for aircraft operating into and out of their airport.

 Harmony web client access is provided to the following groups of users.